aurimas13/AI_Platform/README.md

-AI_Platform project as a proof of concept for AI Platform to show the role-based guided onboarding and metrics dashboard where:
+This project is a proof of concept for the AI Platform to show the role-based guided onboarding and metrics dashboard where:

 - Prototype is found at https://ai-platform-delta.vercel.app.
 - Metrics dashboard is found at https://ai-platform-delta.vercel.app/metrics.